groupdock/mongoose-nested-set/README.md

 * rgt: holds the right value of the node in the tree

 * parentId: holds the _id of the parent node

+### Options

+The plugin supports the following options:

+* groupingKey: a key to denote that elements in the tree belong to a group.
+This is helpful to maintain multiple trees within the same collection.
+Eg. in the tests we have two trees, grouped by the attribute 'organization' on the model, in that case we've given the { groupingKey: 'organization' } as options.

 ### Examples